-Vladimir: Let’s start from basics: what is CrowdStrike and what does it bring to the table?
+Vladimir: Let’s start from the basics: what is CrowdStrike and what does it bring to the table?

 Rita: I have been in the business of protecting computers and servers for over a decade.
 But now, the whole definition of an “endpoint” has changed.
 Almost every piece of metal and plastic with brains can be considered an endpoint.
 And these appear and disappear from the network and cloud at high speed.
 Many of our customers, both in the public and private sectors, have a hard time protecting these endpoints.
 Crowdstrike brings a whole lot more to the table with real usage of ML/AI, which can help automate things.

 Rita: Well, almost.
 There are several components here.
 When we talk about “classic” installation of endpoint security products it can be a difficult process of removing/adding/rebooting etc. In today’s dynamics, it’s just not fast enough.
 Our team is often in a situation, where a customer “walks in” from the street and says “I had a breach, my antivirus didn’t work.
 Help!”